NunoSempere/nunosempere.github.io/ea/Forecasting/ListOfForecastingProjects.md

 # List of forecasting projects:

 - Have forecasters read Toby Ord's book, and generate their own probabilities of x-risks
-- Feed forecasted x-risk probabilities, in addition to some other inputs which could also be forecasted, to Trammel's model on patient philantropists, to find out what the optimal spending conditions for a patient philantropist would be.
-Right now, some of the inputs to Trammel's model are very much up in the air.
+- Forecast variable inputs to Trammell's model
-- Forecast whether some big companies will keep to their chicken broiler / animal suffering commitments; this would be useful for some orgs to prioritize their outreach.
+- Forecast whether some big companies will keep to their chicken broiler / animal suffering commitments
-- Forecast the value of altruistic projects; I (Nuño) have a small demo on this.
+- Forecast the value of altruistic projects; I (Nuño) have a small demo on this
 - Throw some optimization power at the Metaculus Ragnarok questions
 - Look into the relationship between price or time spent and forecast accuracy
 - Look into rewarding forecasters according to their Shapley values
 - Predict which EA Fund applications will be funded
-- Add interesting and nontrivial markets to Augur.
+- Add interesting and nontrivial markets to Augur
 - Rapid Response EA Forecasting Hotline
 - Forecast incubator ideas' likelihood of success
 - Create a calibration hall of fame/shame for researchers' past forecasts